mdn/content/files/en-us/web/api/navigator/requestmidiaccess/index.md

 - `NotSupportedError`
   - : If the feature or options are not supported by the system.
 - `SecurityError`
-  - : If the user or system denies the application from creating a [MIDIAccess](/en-US/docs/Web/API/MIDIAccess) object with the requested options, or if the document is not allowed to use the feature.
-(For example in the case of an iframe without the correct [feature policy](/en-US/docs/Web/HTTP/Feature_Policy)).
+  - : If the user or system denies the application from creating a [MIDIAccess](/en-US/docs/Web/API/MIDIAccess) object with the requested options, or if the document is not allowed to use the feature (For example in the case of an iframe without the correct [feature policy](/en-US/docs/Web/HTTP/Feature_Policy)).

 ## Examples